-A licensed employee shall have thirty (30) days from the date of the receipt of his/her contract for the following school year in which to return the contract, signed, to the office of the Superintendent.
-The date of receipt of the contract shall be presumed to be the date of a cover memo1 which will be attached to the contract.
+A licensed employee shall have thirty (30) days from the date of the receipt of the employee's contract for the following school year in which to return the contract, signed, to the office of the Superintendent.
+The date of receipt of the contract shall be presumed to be the date of a cover memol which will be attached to the contract.

-Failure of an employee to return the signed contract to the office of the Superintendent within thirty (30) days of the receipt of the contract shall operate as a resignation by the employee.
-No further action on the part of the employee, the Superintendent, or the School Board shall be required in order to make the employee's resignation final.2
+Failure of an employee to return the signed contract to the office of the Superintendent within thirty (30) days of the receipt of the contract shall operate as a rejection of the offer of employment by the employee.

+No further action on the part of the employee, the Superintendent, or the School Board shall be required in order to make the employee's rejection of the offer of employment final.